Skip to Content

 They often resort to guessing operations (e.g. it says more so I should add) without having any idea what the problem is actually about and how, when visualized, the solution is usually so logical.

-The best way to prepare children for problem solving is to give non-stop opportunities to actually solve real problems.
+The best way to prepare children for problem solving is to give them non-stop opportunities to solve real problems.

 You don’t necessarily need to be giving mathematical problems, just general problems that require training the brain to think, and think outside the box.